orshy/react-guide-app/README.md

 # react-guide-app

-A weekly guide built with reactJS at Hack Oregon.
+A weekly guide built with reactJS at Hack Oregon hosted here: https://orshy.github.io/react-guide-app/

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).